Ralim/IronOS/Documentation/GettingStarted.md

 ### Idle Shutdown

 If, after entering sleep mode, the iron still does not see movement for a much longer time (default=10 minutes); it will shut down and return to the home screen.

+## Soldering Profile Mode (MHP30 only)

+On devices that support it, wehn you long press the button to enter the soldering mode, the iron will play out the configured soldering profile.
+In this mode, you cannot adjust the temperature as it is configured according to the soldering profile you can configure through the settings menu.

+The soldering profile plays out as follows:

+1. Check if the temperature is below 55C.
+If not, you will get a warning and cannot enter soldering profile mode.
+2. Preheat by raising the target temperature to the configured preheat temperature with the configured preheat speed.
+3. Wait for the iron to reach the preheat temperature.
+4. Gradually move the target temperature to the configured end temperature of the first phase over the configured duration.
+5. Wait for the iron to reach the end temperature.
+6. Repeat steps 4 and 5 for the next phases until there are no more phases configured.
+7. Cool down by lowering the target temperature to 0 with the configured cooldown speed.
+8. Once the temperature is below 55C, sound the buzzer (if avaialable) and exit soldering profile mode.

+You can manually exit soldering profile mode manually in the same way as the soldering mode, by pressing and holding the rear button or pressing both buttons at once.

 ## Settings Menu